JonathanOmisore/Reddish/README.md

 #Reddish

-Reddish is a tool that allows you to read the current top posts from your favorite subreddits - straight from your command line.
+Reddish is a tool that allows you to read the current top posts of your favorite subreddits - straight from your command line.
 Useful for redditing while coding.
 Requirements:

 * Python 3